What is Git?

 There is no better summary than this official GitHub cheatsheet.
 Download it, print it out or put it on your desktop.
 Consider it as your best friend for a while.

 Configuring Git on a new computer

 To use Git locally, tell Git your name and email address, so that any work you do (and potentially sync later) can be linked to your name.

 # set the author name for your commits git config --global user.name "[name]" # set the author email for your commits git config --global user.email "[email address]"

-2a.
-Create a repository for a new project
+Create a new repository for a new project

 If you would like to start a new project, it’s easiest to start your repository from one of our example projects.
 Just navigate to a project’s GitHub page, and select Use this template (a green button).
 Choose a name for your new repository, and proceed with the standard options.